 Accommodation is good at all levels, although Milna’s popularity means early booking is recommended.

-9. Sucuraj, a great destination for beach lovers
+10. Sucuraj, where to stay in Hvar in a great destination for beach lovers

 Sitting on the eastern tip of Hvar Island, the attractive port and fishing village of Sucuraj is the nearest point on Hvar to the Croatian coast, and just a 25 minute car ferry ride from mainland Drvenik.